dhis2/expression-parser/README.md

 * `PROGRAM_INDICATOR_EXPRESSION`: Computes a number for a program indicator expression (persisted aggregate data computation)
 * `RULE_ENGINE_CONDITION`: Computes a boolean to check if a rule applies
 * `RULE_ENGINE_ACTION`: Computes a boolean, string, number or date from a rule

+## Development
+This library implements the semantic release setup, which means that version numbers are not manually maintained but derived from the commit/PR history.

+Branches:
+- `main`: a push to `main` branch will trigger a new production release (both Maven and NPMJS).
+- `beta`: a push to `beta` branch will trigger a SNAPSHOT release in Maven and a new beta release in NPMJS.

+Version number are determined by the presence of commits with these suffixes:
+- `fit:`: it will increase the patch number.
+- `feat:`: it will increase the minor version number.
+- `feat!:`: it will increase the major version number.

+If there is not any commit with any of this tags between the previous version and the current commit, nothing will be published.

+Typical workflow:
+1. Do work in a feature branch.
+There is no need to add tags to the commits.
+2. Create a PR to `beta` branch including a tag in the PR title depending on the kind of changes.
+3. Merge the PR using **Squash and merge**.
+It will publish a SNAPSHOT/BETA release if there is a version change.
+4. Create a PR to `main` branch.
+Once merged, it will publish a production release.